AISaturdaysLagos/cohort_structure/README.md

 ## Labs
 S/N | Topic |
 |---| ---|
-1| Intro and overview of libraries and frameworks to be used |
+1| Python crash course |
+2| Introduction to numpy, pandas, sklearn |
-2| Data collection |
+3| Data collection and scraping |
-3| Relational data / sql |
+4| Relational data and SQL |
-4| Data visualisation |
-5| Representing data; vectors and matrices |
+5| Data exploration and visualization |
 6| Text processing |
-7| Machine learning |
+7| Linear regression |
-8| Deep learning |
+8| Linear classification |
+9| Non-linear modeling |
+10| Neural Networks |

 ## Final project
-For the final project, each team would attempt to solve a problem by either emulating the steps used in the labs or using a different approach.
-We would like to see what you come up with.
+For the final project, each team would attempt to solve a practical data science problem by emulating the steps used in the labs.